 Unfortunately, feedback doesn’t really work like that.
 Negative isn’t always bad; positive isn’t always good.
 What happens, more often than not, when combining positive and negative comments is that people only hear and remember the good.
 The point of feedback isn’t to make people feel good about themselves, but to help them improve.
 So when people ignore the critiques of what needs improving, the feedback being given isn’t helpful.

 The trick to giving good, useful feedback is using comments and phrases that are both helpful critiques, yet neutral enough to avoid being taken as harsh or critical.
 Also, adding suggestions, using phrases such as “what if”, to critiques helps the receiver accept the feedback, rather than being affronted.

 CLI provides coaching, training, and strategic planning services to help your business grow.
 Our expert, research-based design and facilitation skills will help develop more effective individual contributors, leaders, managers and supervisors, or strengthen teams and collaborative groups.
 We bring in the best content expertise and blend it with your culture and specific needs.

-Love this Two Minute Read?
-Download it here: 8 Tips for Managing Boss
+Love this Two-Minute Read?
+Download it here: Feedback Basics

 Contact us at firstname.lastname@example.org or at 800.203.6734